Факторы риска спонтанных преждевременных родов в Казахстане: исследование случай-контроль методом подобранных пар

 Our study is among the first multicenter studies in Kazakhstan exploring factors associated spontaneous PTB in Kazakhstan.
 Our findings are in line with the international evidence regarding a history of PTB being the most important predictor of PTB in the index pregnancy.
 Moreover, our findings corroborate the evidence on the associations between periodontitis and PTB.
 Interestingly, education was a predictor of MLPTB, but not VPTB and EPTB.

 Prediction of PTB remains a challenge for practicing obstetricians due to its multifactorial etiology.
 PTB may result from a constellation of environmental, psychological, social, and genetic risk factors [2, 11].
 The conflicting results of the different studies point to the complexity of the association between possible risk factors and spontaneous PTB [8, 11, 14, 15].
-Ethnicity and behavioral habits such as smoking and alcohol consumption are part of highlighted factors in other studies [11, 23-24].
+Ethnicity and behavioral habits such as smoking and alcohol consumption are part of highlighted factors in other studies [11, 23, 24].
 However, only ethnic Kazakh women took part in this study and none of them reported smoking or drinking alcohol.
 The mean age of the participants in our study was similar to what has been reported from other countries [11, 23].

-In literature, the most studied socio-economic factors include age, education, household income and employment status of the mother [8-11].
+In literature, the most studied socio-economic factors include age, education, household income and employment status of the mother [8–11].
 However, the results remain controversial.
-The contribution of inequalities in maternal educational level to the outcome of PTB found in our study is generally in line with other studies, which highlighted educational level is more clearly related to inequalities in preterm birth than occupation and household income [25].
+The contribution of inequalities in maternal educational level to the outcome of PTB found in our study is generally in line with other studies, which highlighted educational level is more clearly related to inequalities in PTB than occupation and household income [25].
 Moreover, it appeared that education was more important predictor of MLPTB than for VPTB and EPTB.
-Contrary to the results of large Canadian and Danish studies who reported an advanced or younger maternal age is one of the risk contributors, we failed to observe associations between PTV and maternal age [26-27].
+Contrary to the results of large Canadian and Danish studies who reported an advanced or younger maternal age is one of the risk contributors, we failed to observe associations between PTV and maternal age [26, 27].

 Unlike other studies [14, 28], the number of pregnancies prior to the index pregnancy was not associated with PTB that might be a result of a small sample size that cannot detect small effects.

-Greater odds for PTB were observed among women who were overweight or obese before pregnancy and women with periodontitis which is in line with results of the studies conducted in other countries [13, 15-16].
-Physiological changes during pregnancy may influence the onset and development of gingivitis and can also worsen the clinical course of already existing periodontitis [29-31].
-Periodontal diseases affecting oral health during pregnancy are highly prevalent, and have consequences not only for physical well-being, but also impair quality of life [32-33].
+Greater odds for PTB were observed among women who were overweight or obese before pregnancy and women with periodontitis which is in line with results of the studies conducted in other countries [13, 15, 16].
+Physiological changes during pregnancy may influence the onset and development of gingivitis and can also worsen the clinical course of already existing periodontitis [29–31].
+Periodontal diseases affecting oral health during pregnancy are highly prevalent, and have consequences not only for physical well-being, but also impair quality of life [32, 33].
 Our results highlight the importance of the effect of BMI and periodontal diseases on spontaneous PTB and may assist in risk assessment and counseling during even before pregnancy.

-The current study was one of the few epidemiological studies on pregnant women in Kazakhstan and provides a snapshot of factors associated with preterm birth among Kazakh women [41].
+The current study was one of the few epidemiological studies on pregnant women in Kazakhstan and provides a snapshot of factors associated with PTB among Kazakh women [41].
 The sample size was sufficient to detect the odds of 2.0 or greater limiting the possibility to study the factors that have not so strong effects on the outcome.
 Moreover, the use of three settings for data collection and participation of only ethnic Kazakh women limits the generalizability of the findings to the national level.
 However, it covers a representative sample in Atyrau, Aktobe and Kyzylorda which are the areas predominantly populated by ethnic Kazakhs.
 Additionally, the regional reproductive and prenatal hospitals in our study cover more than 90% of PTB in the regions reducing the probability of selection bias.
 Nevertheless, this study demonstrates that studies in the field of perinatal epidemiology are feasible in Kazakhstan outside large cities and that the main findings are in line with the international evidence.
 Large cohort studies or nation-wide studies using medical information systems are required for better understanding of the factors involved in the etiology of PTB in Kazakhstan.

 CONCLUSIONS

+Acknowledgements.
 We thank the pregnant women who took part in this study and the hospital staff in Atyrau, Aktobe and Kyzylorda, especially Erasyl Kabi, Lazzat Bimaganbetova and Oleg Kim.

-Authors’ contribution: All authors fulfill the authorship criteria through participating in designing the study, data collection, data analysis, drafting the manuscript and making substantial contribution to its contents in subsequent versions.
+Authorscontribution.
+All authors fulfill the authorship criteria through participating in designing the study, data collection, data analysis, drafting the manuscript and making substantial contribution to its contents in subsequent versions.
 All authors approved the final version of the paper prior to submission.

-FUNDING SOURCES: This research is funded by the Science Committee of the Ministry of Science and Higher Education of the Republic of Kazakhstan (Grant No. AP14869249, AP14972889).During the preparation of the manuscript in 2023 AMG was supported by the visiting professor program at Asfendiyarov Kazakh National Medical University.
+Funding sources.
+This research is funded by the Science Committee of the Ministry of Science and Higher Education of the Republic of Kazakhstan (Grant No. AP14869249, AP14972889).
+During the preparation of the manuscript in 2023 AMG was supported by the visiting professor program at Asfendiyarov Kazakh National Medical University.

-COMPETING INTERESTS: The authors declare no competing interests.
+Competing interests.
+The authors declare no competing interests.

 ×